maximbetin/maxim-cicd/README.md

 But enough small talk.
 Open up a Terminal in your Linux distro and run these commands:

 1. `sudo npm install -g @vue/cli` to install `vue`.
-2. `sudo vue create my-vue-app` to create a preset website in Vue.js.
+2. `sudo vue create my-app-vue` to create a preset website in Vue.js.
 You might get prompted to select a Vue version, I will use `Vue 2`.
 3. Oh wait, that’s it.
 Done.
 Yes, you’ve got yourself a website template after running a grand total of two Linux commands. **Success**.

 Side-note: if you come across a `npm ERR! code EINTEGRITY` error during the installation run `sudo npm cache verify`, it usually fixes it.